nextauthjs/docs/docs/adapters/overview.md

 ## Custom Adapter

-If you have a database/backend that we don't have an officially support, you can create your own adapter.
+If you have a database/backend that we don't officially support, you can create your own adapter.
 See the tutorial for [creating a database Adapter](/tutorials/creating-a-database-adapter) for more information.

 :::tip